Thijmenvis/generous_papaya/README.md

 ### How to participate?

 you can contact Thijmen to get access to commit.
-And you can contact Delano to get access to our discord page.
+And you can contact Thijmen or Delano to get contact to our discord server.